-MATERIALS: A4 sheets of papers, pens, 2 helmets, paper glass, scotch tape, elastic, water, football ball, whistle, list of objects connected to water consumption (handouts 1)
+MATERIALS: A4 sheets of papers, pens, paper cups, water, football ball, whistle, list of objects connected to water consumption (handouts 1)

-- To raise awareness on water consumption and habits we do have in our daily life to avoid water waste; - To debate and explore what are the solutions to change wrong habits and how to also improve governance on water consumption in the structures hosting sport events or training centers; - To reflect on the role each of us as citizens do have towards spreading good practices on environmental protection and water waste.
+- To raise awareness on water consumption in daily life and in the life of a sport club - To debate and explore what are the solutions to change wrong habits and how to also improve governance on water consumption in the structures hosting sport events or training centers - To reflect on good practices can be implemented realistically to improve water consumption in sport clubs.

 OVERVIEW: The activity is planned to give the opportunity to the participants to realize the importance of checking and controlling habits on water consumption both as athletes and sport managers.
-The session will be divided in four different steps:
+The session will be divided in five different steps:

-- 1. Introduction/Brainstorming
+- 1. Introduction

 - 2. Main activity

 - 3. Debriefing

+- 4. Call to Action

-- 4. Final evaluation
+- 5. Final evaluation